MicrosoftDocs/win32/desktop-src/WmiSdk/retrieving-part-of-an-instance.md

 ---
-Description: 'A partial-instance retrieval is when WMI retrieves only a subset of the properties of an instance.'
+Description: A partial-instance retrieval is when WMI retrieves only a subset of the properties of an instance.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '6cc26b26-adc9-4a8a-b51e-9db94eb4295f'
+ms.assetid: 6cc26b26-adc9-4a8a-b51e-9db94eb4295f
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Retrieving Part of a WMI Instance
+title: Retrieving Part of a WMI Instance ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Retrieving Part of a WMI Instance